-6.3.3 Performance of People in Positions of Responsibility
+6.3.3 Performance of Politicians

 The acceptability of governance depends on the performance of individuals at each level of subsidiarity.
-A political system can only perform as well as its politicians; and even if public services are well-designed and adequately-funded they might be a source of dissatisfaction if their employees are incompetent or discourteous.
+A political system can only perform as well as its politicians; and even if public services are well-designed and adequately funded they might be a source of dissatisfaction if their employees are incompetent or discourteous.

 To illustrate the importance of politicians’ performance, it is worth examining the consequences of failure.
-A glaring example occurred during the two years following Britain’s 2016 vote to leave the EU: the UK politicians failed to reach agreement on how to enact the will of the people, resulting in a humiliating plea for more time – as described in a BBC report, Brexit delay: How can Article 50 be extended?.
+A glaring example occurred during the two years following Britain’s 2016 vote to leave the EU: the UK Parliament failed to reach agreement on how to enact the will of the people, resulting in a humiliating plea for more time – as described in a BBC report, Brexit delay: How can Article 50 be extended?.
 The Hansard report, ‘Audit of Political Engagement 16’, showed that the result of this failure was a dramatic reduction in public confidence in politicians.

-That failure also paved the way for authoritarian populism (22.214.171.124).
+That failure also paved the way for authoritarian populism (18.104.22.168).
 Of those surveyed, “54% say Britain needs a strong leader who is willing to break the rules” and “42% think many of the country’s problems could be dealt with more effectively if the government didn’t have to worry so much about votes in Parliament”.

 The performance of politicians is examined here; later sections in this chapter examine the question of whether members of the public can have their interests effectively represented by politicians (6.5.1), and discuss necessary safeguards for how the latter are appointed (6.8.2).
 The following sub-sections highlight several aspects of politicians’ performance which are necessary for them to do a good job:

-- Politicians should listen to those they serve and be responsive (22.214.171.124).
+● Politicians should listen to those they serve and be responsive (22.214.171.124).
 This is of prime importance, since they are the interface between the population and public services.

 ● They should be administratively competent, personally and in their choice of advisers (126.96.36.199).
 People are entitled to expect politicians to understand the subjects for which they are responsible.

-- They are accountable for the performance of the institutions for which they are responsible (18.104.22.168).
+● They are accountable for the performance of the institutions for which they are responsible (220.127.116.11).
+For example, government ministers are responsible for the performance of civil servants in their departments.

 It is always possible for someone to perform poorly, even in the best-designed political system.
-Politicians should be held to account for failure to serve the public well, as described at the end of this chapter (126.96.36.199).
+Politicians should be held to account for failure to serve the public well, as described at the end of this chapter (22.214.171.124).